01 of 09

 Locate the breastbone running down the middle of the carcass.
 It's also called a "keel bone" because it's shaped like the keel of a boat.
 Slice through the skin just to one side of the keel bone and continue slicing downward, cutting close to the breastbone while pulling the entire breast away with your other hand.

-The breast is a massive piece of meat which extends all the way down to the wing joint.
+The breast is a massive piece of meat that extends all the way down to the wing joint.
 Keep cutting and pulling away until you've removed the whole breast with the skin still intact.

 Turn the breast skin-side up on your cutting board and slice it against the grain, on a bias, about half an inch thick.
 Shingle the slices on your cutting board in an appealing manner.
 Repeat with the other breast.